carbon-language/carbon-lang/docs/design/generics/details.md

 example it must respect the [orphan rule](#orphan-rule), or the triggering impl is invalid.

-The resulting impl will be [external](#external-impl), but it is possible for it is still possible for its names to be available on the type.
+The resulting impl will be [external](#external-impl), but it is possible for its names to be available on the type.
 For example, if the interface requirement uses `extends` instead of `impl as`, then the names from the default impl will also be members of the requiring interfaces, and will be available if that interface is implemented internally.